deividAlfa/stm32_soldering_iron_controller/README.md

             * External trigger Conversion Edge: None
             * Watchdog disabled.

-            * IMPORTANT: Configure in board.h the order of the channels and set their labels accordingly!
+            * IMPORTANT: Configure in board.h the order of the channels and set their labels accordingly!<br>
-              The ADC channel order goes from 0 to 15 (unless otherwise set in regular config), skipping the disabled channels.
+              The ADC channel order goes from 0 to 15 (unless otherwise set in regular config), skipping the disabled channels.<br>
-              You must define the ADC channels in these lines:
+              You must define the ADC channels in these lines:<br>

                 	#define ADC_VREF            ADC_CHANNEL_1                       //  CH1 = VREF
                 	#define ADC_NTC             ADC_CHANNEL_2                       //  CH2 = NTC
                 	#define ADC_VIN             ADC_CHANNEL_3                       //  CH3 = VIN
                 	#define ADC_TIP             ADC_CHANNEL_5                       //  CH5 = IRON TIP (Sampled independently)

-              Also, as the secondary channels are samples together in sequence, they must be correctly ordered as follows:
+              Also, as the secondary channels are samples together in sequence, they must be correctly ordered as follows:<br>

                 	#define ADC_1st             VREF                                // ADC 1st used channel (CH1)
                 	#define ADC_2nd             NTC                                 // ADC 2nd used channel (CH2)
                 	#define ADC_3rd             VIN                                 // ADC 3rd used channel (CH3)
                 	#define ADC_AuxNum          3                                   // Number of secondary elements

         - DMA settings:
             * Pheripheral to memory